-All reports are generated from the NZGE.
+All reports are generated from the weekly NZGE.
 Our flock now are all cross bred averaging between 60-70% suffolk and 30-40% texel.

 Since 2014 the Premier Suftex Group has been involved in the South Island Genomic Calibration Flock at Duncraigen, Te Anau.
 AgResearch has developed genomics for both productive traits and meat quality traits.
 From 2016 we have been using breeding values for intra muscular fat (IMF) and tenderness that are incorporated into a ‘meat quality index’.
 Going forward this information with help us to continue to make improvements in productive traits (meat, growth and survival) while also improving meat quality.